- First Time Builders

 1. You’re sick and tired of repairing your old wooden barn

-It probably seemed like a good idea at the time, but I’m sure you know that ‘you get what you pay for’ when it comes to the construction industry.
-Wood buildings may have a cheaper initial price, but they just don’t last as long as a metal building.
+It probably seemed like a good idea at the time, but I’m sure you know that ‘you get what you pay for when it comes to the construction industry.
+Wood buildings may have a cheaper initial price, but they just don’t last as long as metal buildings.
 Pre-engineered metal buildings are engineered to last decades and are extremely flexible.
 What’s the point of the prospect of saving money upfront, when you’ll just have to spend it on repairs or replacement panels down the road?
-You might even spend more money over a cheaper product’s lifetime when you could have the made the decision to go with quality in the first place.
+You might even spend more money over a cheaper product’s lifetime when you could have made the decision to go with quality in the first place.
 Save your money!
-If you’re willing to go the ‘cheap’ route, be prepared to deal with the long term consequences of that decision.
+If you’re willing to go the ‘cheap’ route, be prepared to deal with the long-term consequences of that decision.

 2. You need space

 You can get more space just by building a new structure, but you want and need open, uninterrupted space.
 It doesn’t matter if you’re a pastor with a growing congregation or a small business owner in need of storage space, you’ll need to be able to use every inch of the whole square footage in your building.
 Most people don’t realize that different building constructions severely limit the amount of usable space.
-A clear span design is an a option with pre-engineered metal buildings.
-Clear span buildings don’t incorporate intrusive poles, columns or even intricate truss systems into your building like a wood building does.
-A clear span building supports the roof by using the rigid frames and walls to transfer the weight of the load into the foundation.
-As you may have noticed, it can be difficult moving and storing things around internal columns.
-You can literally use every inch of a clear span building.
+A clear span design is an option with pre-engineered metal buildings.
+Clear-span buildings don’t incorporate intrusive poles, columns or even intricate truss systems into your building like a wood building does.
+A clear-span building supports the roof by using rigid frames and walls to transfer the weight of the load into the foundation.
+As you may have noticed, it can be difficult to move and store things around internal columns.
+You can literally use every inch of a clear-span building.
 The entire square footage and roof space is available to use in its entirety.

 3. You don’t want to wait on an extremely lengthy construction project